-Fig. 5: Minimum distances and permissible inclination
+Fig. 5: Minimum clearances and permissible inclination

-- ▶ Place the vacuum pump on a flat, horizontal surface. - ▶ Always keep the connections and manual control elements freely accessible. - ▶ Keep the specifications on the motor rating plate visible and freely accessible. - ▶ For stationary installation, screw the vacuum pump directly to the base if necessary. - Remove the rubber feet. - ▶ When installing the pump in a closed housing, ensure adequate air circulation.
+- Place the vacuum pump on a flat, horizontal surface. - Always keep the connections and manual control elements freely accessible. - Keep the specifications on the motor rating plate visible and freely accessible. - With stationary installation, if necessary, secure the vacuum pump on the standing area with all 4 fixing holes (M8). - When installing the pump in a closed housing, ensure adequate air circulation.